What is Talent Development & Why is it Important?

 What is talent development?

 Talent development is a process where organizations position employees to build their knowledge, skills, and attitudes to both advance careers and help the organization succeed and grow.
-Talent development centers around people; an organization is only as good as its people, so ensuring their success and development is key to holding onto them.
+Talent development centres around people; an organization is only as good as its people, so ensuring their success and development is key to holding onto them.

 As a sub-category of performance management, talent development is vital to retaining and maintaining crucial business talent.
 Crucially, it goes beyond just training.
 Talent development includes personalized development plans and on-the-job learning opportunities; it’s unique to the individual focusing on developing their key skills in line with the business goals.
 What talent development ensures is that employees, specifically these key players within your business, have a clear path to growth and skillset development, enabling them to quickly progress through the company and achieve their own goals, whilst helping the company to perform well.